 - Foreign body penetration

-Congenital oronasal fistulas occur during the embryonic stage of development when the palatine shelves fail to fuse together, which leaves an opening or cleft.
+Congenital oronasal fistulas occur during the embryonic stage of development when the palatine shelves fail to fuse, which leaves an opening or cleft.
 There is a higher incidence in Siamese cats.

 - Maternal exposure to toxins during embryonic development